tuva-health/docs/docs/getting-started/mapping-guide.md

 It is a header-level field,
 so its value must be the same for all lines in a given claim.

-Data Quality Intelligence checks that every row in the `medical_claim` table has a populated `member_id` and that the value of this field is consistent across all lines for a given `claim_id`.

 #### payer
 `payer` contains the name of the health insurance payer for the claim (Aetna, Blue Cross Blue Shield, etc).
 The source data may not contain this